 The Lake Keeps the Name: Lake Van, Vanites, and the Post-Rebellion Highland Preservation

-Lake Van in modern eastern Turkey preserves the name of Van, the Planetary Prince's staff member who led the loyal remnant through the 150,000 years of post-rebellion isolation.
-The Urantia Book documents specifically-continuous Vanite cultural settlement in the Lake Van highlands.
-The lake's name is not coincidence but preserved memory of the specific historical figure whose descendants maintained the pre-rebellion tradition across the long darkness of the post-rebellion era.
+Lake Van in eastern Turkey carries the name of Van, the Planetary Prince's staff member who led the loyal remnant through 150,000 years of post-rebellion isolation.
+The Urantia Book documents Vanite cultural settlement in the highland zones across that long darkness.
+The lake's name reads as preserved memory of the historical figure whose followers carried the pre-rebellion tradition forward.

 Vanite cultural preservation around Lake Van = Lake Van in eastern Turkey, name preservation of the loyal Prince's staff leader